 Immediately after a car accident happens, get yourself and your car to a safe place.
-Then exchange information and contact your insurance company.
+Then exchange information with the other driver and contact your insurance company.

-If you can safely do so at the scene of the accident, give your insurance company a call.
-It’s helpful to speak to someone about what you should and shouldn’t say or do, including admitting any guilt or liability, and what the next steps are.
-Be prepared to provide your name, contact information, vehicle registration, driver’s license number and a description of the incident.
+If you can do so safely at the accident scene, give your insurance company a call.
+It’s helpful to speak to someone about what you should and shouldn’t do, including admitting guilt or liability, and about the next steps.
+Be prepared to give your name, contact information, car registration, driver’s license number and a description of the incident.

-If you’ve decided to make a car insurance claim, you’ll need to fill out a claims form with your insurance company.
-Most insurance companies let you submit a claim online at their website or through a mobile app.
+If you’re making a car insurance claim, you’ll need to fill out a claims form with your insurance company.
+Most companies let you submit a claim online at their website or through a mobile app.

-In most states, it’s illegal for insurance companies to steer you to choose a specific repair shop.
-However, some insurers still offer a list of preferred mechanics to choose from.
-If you’re making payments on your car, your lender may require you to pick a shop from this list.
+In most states, insurance companies legally can’t steer you to choose a specific repair shop.
+However, some companies offer a list of preferred mechanics.
+If you’re making car payments, your lender may require you to pick a shop from this list.

-Otherwise, you have the right to choose where you’d like to take your car for repairs.
-If you do choose to work with a shop that’s in your insurer’s network, though, you might save time and hassle.
+Otherwise, you have the right to choose where you’d like to repair your car.
+If you work with a shop in your insurance company’s network, you might save time and hassle.
 On the flip side, your insurer’s preferred mechanic might use aftermarket parts to save on costs.

-If you don’t have a regular shop and would like to pick your own, consider these tips when making your decision.
+If you don’t have a regular auto body shop, consider these tips when making your decision:

 - Check that the mechanic is ASE certified.

 - Ask if the shop is affiliated with AAA since the company vets repair shops for trustworthiness.

-- Ask to see what’s wrong with your vehicle before the shop makes repairs.
+- Ask the mechanic to show you what’s wrong with your car before making repairs.